eduvpn/documentation/LOCAL_DNS.md

 ## Apply

-To apply the changes run the `apply_changes.sh` script from this repository on your VPN server.
+To apply the configuration changes:

+    $ sudo vpn-maint-apply-changes

+If the command is not available, install the `vpn-maint-scripts` package first.